wheresmessi/ModicAnalyzer-FL-main/README.md

-# Modicare
+# SpinoCare

-An AI-powered Android application that uses TensorFlow Lite to analyze MRI images for Modic changes in the spine.
+SpinoCare is an AI-powered Android application that uses TensorFlow Lite to analyze MRI images for Modic changes in the spine and help clinicians identify spinal imaging findings.

 ## Features

 - **T1/T2 Image Analysis**: Select T1 and T2 MRI images for comprehensive analysis
-- **AI Analysis**: Uses TensorFlow Lite model to detect Modic changes
+- **AI Analysis**: Uses a TensorFlow Lite model to detect Modic changes
 - **Confidence Scores**: Shows detailed analysis results with confidence percentages
-- **Modern UI**: Built with Jetpack Compose featuring Modicare branding
+- **Modern UI**: Built with Jetpack Compose featuring SpinoCare branding
 - **Smart Combination**: Analyzes both images and provides combined results

 ## How to Use